 They are well-circumscribed, encapsulated tumours with cellular and cystic areas.
 The tumour cells have a characteristic spindle-shaped appearance and are arranged in whorls.
 Orbital solitary fibrous tumours stain positive for CD 34 and BCL-2 on immunohistochemistry.

 Symptoms and Signs of Spindle Cell Sarcoma Orbit

-- It becomes symptomatic after one month to several years after onset and might be associated with visual loss, restriction of eyeball movement, palpable mass or blepharoptosis.
+It becomes symptomatic after one month to several years after onset and could be associated with visual loss, restriction of eyeball movement, palpable mass or blepharoptosis.
 The growth of orbital solitary fibrous tumour is usually variable, non-tender, and non-pulsatile.

 Diagnosis of Spindle Cell Sarcoma Orbit

 Solitary fibrous tumours of the orbit are usually diagnosed using various imaging modalities such as ultrasonography, Computerized Tomography, Magnetic Resonance Imaging, and Magnetic Resonance Angiography.
 Low reflectivity with moderated sound attenuation on ultrasonography might indicate the presence of a solitary fibrous tumour.

 CT scan shows well-circumscribed mass with or without bony remodelling with moderate enhancement.
 MRI reveals intermediate to moderate intensity mass on T1-weighted images before and after gadolinium while angiography shows a richly vascular tumour with uniform staining.

 Diagnosis is confirmed using histopathologic features and immunohistochemical studies.

 Treatment of Spindle Cell Sarcoma Orbit